tensorflow/swift/README.md

 - The compiler and standard libraries: [google/swift](http://github.com/google/swift/tree/tensorflow)
 - Debugger and REPL support: [google/swift-lldb](http://github.com/google/swift-lldb)

-As the code matures, we aim to move it upstream to the corresponding [Swift.org](https://swift.org) repositories.
+Swift for TensorFlow is **not** intended to remain a long-term fork of the official Swift language.
+As the code matures, we aim to merge it upstream to the official [Swift.org](https://swift.org) repositories.

 ## Models